abhishekarya1/myblog/content/post/2018-09-15-cosmos-a-spacetime-odyssey-ep-2.md

 ![Wolves to Dog Tree](/img/cosmos2/ep2/wolves-to-dogs.jpg)

-In a mere 15-20 thousand years we turned grey wolves into all breeds of Dogs we see today.
+In a mere 15-20 thousand years, we turned grey wolves into all breeds of Dogs we see today.
 And we bred them for their looks so much so that we're actually [damaging some of them genetically](http://www.humanesociety.org/news/magazines/2010/05-06/the_purebred_paradox.html).

-Humans shaping there environment isn’t just limited to domesticating wild animals, we shape everything in ways that better suit us, from animals, to plants, to the land around us.
-As further evidence of the plasticity of nature, here’s some other examples of artificial selection: Broccoli, Cauliflower, Kale, Cabbage, Collard Greens and Brussels Sprouts are all domesticated versions of the same wild species, Brassica Oleracea.)
+Humans shaping their environment isn’t just limited to domesticating wild animals, we shape everything in ways that better suit us, from animals to plants, to the land around us.
+As further evidence of the plasticity of nature, here are some other examples of artificial selection: Broccoli, Cauliflower, Kale, Cabbage, Collard Greens and Brussels Sprouts are all domesticated versions of the same wild species, Brassica Oleracea.)
 That corn you see today, that is not corn.
 It is [SUPER CORN](https://www.nytimes.com/2010/05/25/science/25creature.html).

 ### Natural Selection
 Proposed by Charles Darwin in 1859, the most revolutionary idea in the history of science, the uproar it caused has never subsided.